addyosmani/backbone-fundamentals/backbone-fundamentals.md

 * Attribute testing to make sure attributes such as the base URL of the collection are values we expect
 * Purposefully adding items with a status of ```done:true``` and checking against how many items the collection thinks have been completed vs. those that are remaining

-In this section we're going to cover the first two of these with the third left as an extended exercise I recommend trying out.
+In this section we're going to cover the first two of these with the third left as an extended exercise you can try on your own.

-Testing Todo models can be added to a collection as objects or arrays is relatively trivial.
-First, we initialize a new TodoList collection and check to make sure its length (i.e the number of Todo models it contains) is 0.
+Testing that Todo models can be added to a collection as objects or arrays is relatively trivial.
+First, we initialize a new TodoList collection and check to make sure its length (i.e., the number of Todo models it contains) is 0.
 Next, we add new Todos, both as objects and arrays, checking the length property of the collection at each stage to ensure the overall count is what we expect:

 ```javascript
 describe('Tests for TodoList', function() {